 Joseph S. Trytten, Associate

 Associate Joseph Trytten works in Mouledoux, Bland, Legrand & Brackett’s general casualty group, and practices in the areas of insurance defense and maritime litigation.
+He also practices municipal law and was included in New Orleans Magazine 2021 Top Lawyers for this practice area.

 Joe established himself as a leader while at Tulane University Law School.
 He was inducted into the Order of the Barristers for his contributions as a Moot Court competitor and coach, and for his service as an elected administrative justice for the Moot Court program at Tulane.
 As the President and Site Coordinator for the law school’s implementation of the Internal Revenue Service’s Volunteer Income Tax Assistance (VITA) program, he martialed a team of volunteers to provide pro bono tax preparation services in the New Orleans community.